cesinata/Analyzing-Kimia-Farma-Sales-Trend-with-SQL-and-Interactive-Dashboard/README.md

-# Kimia-Farma-Project-Based-Internship
-A repository for the final task of my Virtual Internship Experience as Big Data Analyst at Kimia Farma
+# Analyzing Kimia Farma Sales Trend with SQL and Interactive Dashboard

 ---